 In the box, BlazePod gets you get a total of six pods, straps, suction cups and plastic holders.
 There’s also a charging base and a nice little carrying bag.

 Each unit is exactly the same.
 It’s circular with a diameter between 9 and 10 cm, and has a smash-proof exterior that is touch sensitive.
-There’s also a very bright RGB LED on the top of each pod that can shine in one of 8 colours.
+The pods have very bright and powerful RGB LEDs on the top that can shine in one of 8 colours.

 Everything looks and feels really quality made and very sturdy.
 Which is a good thing as you are meant to tap the pods in a variety of ways, including with your hands, feet, heavy wall balls, boxing gloves and more.

 There are no on/off buttons and absolutely no moving parts.
-Instead you are meant to download the app and then connect via Bluetooth with the pods.
-Just make sure the gear is no further than 40 meter away from your phone.
+Instead you are meant to download the app and then connect via Bluetooth (BLE) with the pods.
+Just make sure the gear is no further than 40 meter away from your phone as that is the pod range.
 I found the Bluetooth connection works very well.
 The pods respond instantly and once connected stayed connected.
 Usually the link is instantaneous.

 You don’t need to establish a connection with all of the pods.
 That’s not the idea.
 There are various exercises so you have the option of using as many as you like.
 The company says the maximum number of pods that you are able to simultaneously connect to depends on the mobile device itself.
 Most of the phones they tested could connect to 12 Pods.
 The theoretical maximum is 24 at a time.

 All of this is very portable and lightweight as BlazePods stack neatly on top of each other.
 They don’t take up too much space particularly if you put them in the carrying bag that comes in the box.
-And that’s important because the exercises can be done both inside your home and out.
+And that’s important because there are home workouts as well as those that can be done outside – the pods are water-resistant.